Free Canadian Business Directory Guide

 By Maureen McCabe

 In my last Toronto business directory guide blog post, I shared a list of sites that small business owners should submit their business listing to in order to increase their presence in local search engine results.
-Download our free local SEO link building template that we have created for our clients.
-This post offers some more great sites to submit your listing to, with a focus on Canada-wide directories.
+Download our free local SEO link-building template that we have created for our clients.
+This post provides additional great sites to submit your listing to, with a focus on Canada-wide directories.

 Canadian Business Directory Listings: What are the Benefits?